seanox/aspect-js/manual/en/markup.md

 Example for the general usage, implementation and function as well as the interaction of the attributes `events` and `validate`.
-In the example, the input value of the composite field text1 is only transferred to the field of the same name in the JavaScript model if at least one of the events: _Input_ or _Change_ and the validation returns the value `true`.
+In the example, the input value of the composite field text1 is only transferred to the field of the same name in the JavaScript object if at least one of the events: _Input_ or _Change_ and the validation returns the value `true`.